timlyo/personalWebsite/data/articles/mathsForProgrammers.md

-{
-    "title": "Maths For Programmers",
-    "outline": "Maths, only logical",
-    "date": "2015/10/26",
-    "tags": "[programming]"
-}

----

 # Maths For Programmers

 Sometimes maths is just difficult, the rest of the time it's pure black magic.

+Maybe it was just explained to me badly, but some aspects of maths just seem awkward.
+In this series i'm going to try and explain to myself some of those aspects.
+Maybe other people will find it useful too

 ## [Sigma Notation](/articles/mathsForProgrammersSigmaNotation)